mschmidtkorth/logseq-msk-docs/pages/Namespaces.md

 - Namespaces are used to create hierarchies of information.
 With namespaces you can nest [[pages]] nested in a hierarchy, similar to files in folders and sub-folders.
 - **USAGE**
 	- Namespaces are created whenever you include a `/` in your page
-	- They allow you to organize knowledges, reuse general page titles and simplify searches by restricting until a certain level in the hierarchy.
+	- They allow you to organize knowledges, reuse general page titles (avoid name conflicts) and simplify searches by restricting until a certain level in the hierarchy.
 - **EXAMPLE**
 	- Creating two pages named [[Home/Gardening/Spring]] and [[Home/Gardening/Summer]] will allow you to
 		- organize your knowledge in a hierarchy - `Gardening` is an activity you do at `Home` and both during `Spring` and `Summer`